Owcako/omnioffice-codex/Codex/Plan.md

 # Containers

-ProofreaderAppContainer.jsx: Coordinates the essay workflow and passes data to presentational pieces.
+ProofreaderAppContainer.jsx: Coordinates the essay workflow and syncs the TipTap editor with proofreading data.

-- State `essayText` keeps the editor text string and passes to `EditorPane` as the `value` prop.
+- State `essayText` stores the current editor text and passes to `EditorPane` as the `content` prop.
-- State `issues` keeps the array of issue objects and passes to `IssuesPanel` as the `issues` prop.
+- State `issues` keeps the list of issue objects and passes to `IssuesPanel` as the `issues` prop.
-- State `isAcceptingId` tracks which issue is being accepted to disable its controls and passes to `IssuesPanel` as the `isAcceptingId` prop.
+- State `isAcceptingId` tracks the id that is being accepted and passes to `IssuesPanel` as the `isAcceptingId` prop.
-- State `lastRunAt` stores the Date of the most recent proofread run and formats a helper string for the `CommandPanel`.
+- State `lastRunAt` stores the last proofread `Date` and drives the helper text shown in `CommandPanel`.
+- Ref `editorRef` holds the TipTap editor instance so actions can refocus the editor and passes to `EditorPane` through the `onReady` prop.
-- Hook result `{runProofread, isLoading}` comes from `useProofreader()` and passes `isLoading` to `CommandPanel` and the `runProofread` function into handlers.
+- Hook result `{runProofread, isLoading}` comes from `useProofreader()` and feeds loading flags into the command button.
-- Hook `toast = useToast()` gives access to Chakra toasts used for user messages inside handlers.
+- Hook `toast = useToast()` prepares Chakra toasts for user feedback.
-- Ref `editorRef` holds the textarea instance so handlers can restore focus and passes to `EditorPane` as the `editorRef` prop.
-- Derived value `highlightRanges` uses `useMemo` to call `buildHighlightRanges(essayText, issues)` and passes the result to `EditorPane` as the `highlightRanges` prop.
+- Derived value `highlightRanges` uses `buildHighlightRanges(essayText, issues)` and passes to `EditorPane` as the `highlightRanges` prop.
-- Callback `handleTextChange(nextText)` exits early if text did not change, updates `essayText`, and clears `issues` when the trimmed text is empty before passing to `EditorPane` as `onChange`.
+- Callback `handleEditorChange(nextText)` ignores repeats, updates `essayText`, and clears `issues` when the trimmed text is empty before passing to `EditorPane` as `onChange`.
-- Callback `focusEditor()` focuses `editorRef.current` so the editor regains focus after actions.
+- Callback `focusEditor()` calls `editorRef.current?.commands.focus('end')` so buttons return focus to the editor.
-- Async callback `handleProofread()` blocks empty essays, shows an info toast prompting writing, awaits `runProofread(essayText)`, updates `issues`, updates `lastRunAt`, shows a success toast summarizing results, and calls `focusEditor()` before passing to `CommandPanel` as `onProofread`.
+- Async callback `handleProofread()` blocks empty input, fires the info toast, awaits `runProofread(essayText)`, updates `issues`, records `lastRunAt`, fires the success toast, and then calls `focusEditor()` before passing to `CommandPanel` as `onProofread`.
-- Info toast with title "Add some writing first" and description "Type or paste your essay before running proofread." appears inside `handleProofread` whenever the trimmed essay is empty.
+- Info toast with title "Add some writing first" and description "Type or paste your essay before running proofread." appears when `handleProofread` rejects empty text.
-- Success toast with title "Proofreading complete" and dynamic description reports the number of suggestions after `runProofread` resolves.
+- Success toast with title "Proofreading complete" and a count-based description appears after `runProofread` resolves.
 - Catch block relies on the hook's error toast so the container does not show a duplicate message.
-- Disabled state for the proofread button uses `!essayText.trim() || isLoading` to prevent empty or duplicate runs.
-- Helper text string uses `lastRunAt.toLocaleTimeString([], {hour: "2-digit", minute: "2-digit"})` when available and passes to `CommandPanel` as `helperText`.
+- Callback `syncEditorContent(nextText)` sets the TipTap document to `nextText` through `editorRef.current` so Accept keeps the editor and state aligned.
-- Async callback `handleAccept(issueId)` finds the target issue, sets `isAcceptingId`, calls `replaceFirstOccurrence` to build the next editor text, shows an info toast if no match is found, updates `essayText`, filters the accepted issue out of `issues`, shows a success toast when the replacement happens, clears `isAcceptingId`, and calls `focusEditor()` before passing to `IssuesPanel` as `onAccept`.
+- Async callback `handleAccept(issueId)` guards the lookup, sets `isAcceptingId`, uses `replaceFirstOccurrence` to build `nextText`, shows the missing-match toast when no range is found, updates `essayText`, removes the accepted issue, calls `syncEditorContent(nextText)`, fires the success toast, clears `isAcceptingId`, and calls `focusEditor()` before passing to `IssuesPanel` as `onAccept`.
-- Info toast with title "Text already updated" and description "We could not locate the original phrasing to replace." appears when `replaceFirstOccurrence` cannot find a range.
+- Info toast with title "Text already updated" and description "We could not locate the original phrasing to replace." appears when `replaceFirstOccurrence` returns no range.
-- Success toast with title "Suggestion applied" and description `Updated "{targetIssue.original}".` confirms the replacement.
+- Success toast with title "Suggestion applied" and description `Updated "{targetIssue.original}".` appears after the replacement.
 - Callback `handleDismiss(issueId)` removes the matching issue from `issues` and passes to `IssuesPanel` as `onDismiss`.
+- Derived string `helperText` reads `lastRunAt` with `toLocaleTimeString` and passes to `CommandPanel` as the `helperText` prop.
+- Prop `disabled` equals `!essayText.trim() || isLoading` so the proofread button ignores blank or busy states.
-- JSX return renders `AppLayout` and passes the composed `CommandPanel`, `EditorPane`, and `IssuesPanel` elements through the `commandPanel`, `editor`, and `issuesPanel` props.
+- JSX return renders `AppLayout` with `CommandPanel`, `EditorPane`, and `IssuesPanel` provided through props.
 - Default export exposes `ProofreaderAppContainer` to `App.jsx`.

 # Presentational